droonga/droonga.org/tutorial/1.0.4/dump-restore/index.md

                           --daemon \
                           --pid-file=~/droonga/droonga-http-server.pid

-After that there are two clusters: one contains `192.168.0.10` and data, another contains `192.168.0.11` with no data.)
+After that there are two clusters: one contains `192.168.0.10` with data, another contains `192.168.0.11` with no data.

+### Duplicate data between two Droonga clusters

-Then you can duplicate the source cluster to the destination cluster, with a command line like:
+To duplicate the source cluster to the destination cluster, run a command line like:

 ~~~
 # drndump --host=192.168.0.10 \